-In an era where corruption and authoritarianism is rampant, it is often the ordinary people who suffer the most.
+In an era where corruption and authoritarianism are rampant, it is often the ordinary people who suffer the most.
 Millions of people in Haiti are malnourished and cannot afford nutritious food, so many have had to resort to eating cookies made out of dirt in order to fill their stomachs.

 Nutritious foods such as fruit and other staples are often considered luxury items among many in Haiti.
-In order to survive difficult times, some Haitians have resorted to a generation-old recipe of mixing salt, vegetable oil and dirt to make what locals call “bon bon terres”—or mud cookies.
+In order to survive difficult times, some Haitians have resorted to a generation-old recipe of mixing salt, vegetable oil, and dirt to make what locals call “bon bon terres”—or mud cookies.

 “Bon bon terres” are made of a mixture of salt, vegetable oil, and dirt.